 A guide to engineering inspection frequencies

 Employers have a duty of care to ensure the health, safety and welfare of their employees.
-Periodic engineering inspections on their plant and equipment form part of this vital duty, whilst also ensuring employer conformity to applicable health and safety legislation.
+Periodic engineering inspections and/or thorough examinations on their plant and equipment form part of this vital duty, whilst also ensuring employer conformity to applicable health and safety legislation.

 Regular inspections may also serve as a good preventative maintenance programme to ensure the integrity of plant and equipment; helping to minimise machinery breakdowns.